elunna/nerfhack-changelog/README.md

 * Player monsters or any covetous monsters will grudge any monster that has the Amulet of Yendor (EvilHack)
 * Thrown potions of hallucination that hit monsters confuse them (EvilHack)
 * Potion of paralysis lasts 3-24 turns on monsters and has less effect when diluted (EvilHack)
+* Monster groups sometimes spawn with a stronger leader or support caster (EvilHack/SpliceHack).

 ### Flanking behavior
 The flanking mechanic has been ported from *SpliceHack*, with several enhancements.
 In this system, any two monsters can flank a target-whether a player or another monster-by positioning themselves on opposite sides to "sandwich" their victim.
 However, monsters with the "outflanker" trait are more tactical than others and will actively seek out opportunities to flank the player.
 When flanking is successful, monsters gain a significant to-hit bonus, which now scales with the attacker's level, rather than applying a flat +4 AC penalty as in *SpliceHack*.
 Natural outflankers receive a much higher bonus than ordinary monsters, and flanking has been applied to a wide variety of monsters in *NerfHack*.